VimsecAu/kb/m365/baselines/defender.md

 Audit logs SHALL be maintained for at least the minimum duration dictated by OMB M-21-31.

 <!--Policy: MS.DEFENDER.6.3v1; Criticality: SHALL -->
 - _Rationale:_ Audit logs may no longer be available when needed if they are not retained for a sufficient time.
-Increased log retention time gives an company the necessary visibility to investigate incidents that occurred some time ago.
+Increased log retention time gives an organisation the necessary visibility to investigate incidents that occurred some time ago.
 - _Last modified:_ June 2023
 - _Note_: Purview Audit (Premium) provides a default audit log retention policy, retaining Exchange Online, SharePoint Online, OneDrive for